Carol Cram on the beach looking joyous

 Finding Washrooms in Europe

-Or just raise your eyebrow at the server, smile ruefully and point politely toward the back of the restaurant.
+Or just raise your eyebrow at the server, smile ruefully and cock your head politely toward the back of the restaurant.
 The server will know what you want and steer you in the right direction.

-That said, avoid public washrooms as much as possible, particularly the coin-operated, telephone-booth type WCs on street corners.
-In a pinch, you’ll have no choice, but if you can, wait until you get back to your hotel room.
+That said, avoid public washrooms as much as possible, particularly the coin-operated, telephone-booth type WC on street corners.
+In a pinch, you may have no choice, but if you can, wait until you get back to your hotel room.

 Self-cleaning public toilet cabin